mariam-giunashvili/Sales-Trends-Analysis-SQL/README.md

-- ## the amount of time each artist's paintings were sold Query Purpose: This query counts the number of sales each artist has made.
-Grouping by the Artist column and counting Sale_Price provides a clear view of the most and least popular artists based on sales volume.
+- ## the amount of time each artist's paintings were sold Query Purpose: This query counts the number of sales for each artist .
+Grouping by the Artist column and counting Sale_Price, this query provides a clear view of the most and least popular artists based on the quantity of sales
 - ```sql
     SELECT  Artist,
     COUNT([Sale_Price]) AS "Number_of_Sales"